-There is more to life at Technische Universität München (TUM) than lectures and exams.
+There is more to life at the Technical University of Munich (TUM) than lectures and exams.
 Our students find a variety of ways to immerse themselves in campus life.
 They organize festivals.
 They get involved in student bodies.
 They join music clubs or set up creative research projects.
 TUM actively encourages these character-building activities.

 Festivals: TUNIX, GARNIX und Co.